apchsh/SAFPhot/README.md

 SAFPhot will produce: a calframes folder (holding the current calibration frames), a reduction folder (holding the split and reduced frames) and .dat files with the jd and flux values for the data.

+## ToDo - Version 0.1

+- Add an end-to-end test to the code with examples from the 1.0m and 1.9m telescope header files.
+Add other tests as appropriate.
+- Review new files which have been added, to see if the code can be better organised.
+- Add functionality in photsort.py to continue from a partially completed run of SAFPhot.
+In other words don't re-run all processing.
+- Review output format of the flux files.
+Combine into FITS megafiles?
+- Check compatability with latest DONUTS version.
+- Add comments _everywhere_.
+- Review and consolidate plotting scripts.